contrains/ergeats/docs/docs/basics/manual-step-ordering.md

 calculate and predict values for `percent_completed` and `total_steps`.
 Although they will still not always be fully accurate, they will be progressive (never reducing back to a lower count of steps completed) and grow in accuracy as the workflow progresses.

-* _Nota bene_: it is currently not permitted to use `GoToStep` to go to a previous step in the workflow.
-There is no technical reason behind this limitation, and it may be added in a future release.